Alexdruso/Alexdruso/README.md

 ## I am a Data Science MSc.
 Student

-- 📚 I am currently learning everything about ML/AI and Recommender Systems.
+- 📚 I am currently learning everything about ML/AI and CV.
 - 💪🏼 Future Goals: become a PhD student in a top university.
 - ⚡ Fun fact: in high school I specialized in humanities.